discordeno/discordeno/website/docs/examples/reactionroles.md

 export const command: CreateApplicationCommand = {}
 ```

-By now, you should be seeing some TypeScript errors so let's fix that.
+By now, you should be seeing some TypeScript errors so let's fix those.

 Typescript requires us to add:

-- `name` - The name propriety is used as the main command name
+- `name` - The name property is used as the main command name
 - `description` - A description for what this command does

 ```ts